-- Includes \$221.6 million General Fund to transition 3,000 seasonal fire fighters to year-round fire fighters. - Includes \$12.5 million for a Community Home Hardening Program and placeholder trailer bill language.
-The Community Home Hardening Program will include a home hardening certification program and a country wildfire coordinator program to assist in communitylevel home hardening. - Includes \$10 million General Fund for increased fireline pay for incarcerated firefighters. - Fund shifts \$500 million in 2025-26 26 and 2026-27 for CalFire operations from General Fund to Greenhouse Gas Reduction Fund (GGRF). - Includes 35 reappropriations and 27 reversions to align existing appropriations with current capital outlay project schedules for various projects under CAL FIRE; this proposal includes \$120.333 million of reversions (\$84.678 million General Fund and \$35.655 million bond funds).
-This includes a reduction of \$32 million for the acquisition of property for a new CAL FIRE training center. - Includes a supplemental appropriation of \$8,830,000 Public Building Construction Fund for the construction phase of the Baker Forest Fire Station: Replace Facility project, located in Tehama County. - Includes a supplemental appropriation of \$3,564,000 General Fund for the preliminary plans phase of the Hollister Air Attack Base/Bear Valley Helitack Base: Relocate Facilities project, located in San Benito County. - Includes a supplemental appropriation of \$2,233,000 General Fund for the working drawings phase of the Shasta Trinity Unit Headquarters / Northern Operations: Relocate

-Facility project, located in Shasta County.
+- Increases wages for incarcerated firefighters via the Emergency Fund with an appropriation of \$10 million General Fund ongoing. - Extends the period to liquidate funds to June 30, 2028 for appropriations to the Green Schoolyards Program from the 2022 Budget Act. - Fund shifts \$1 billion in 2025-26 for CalFire operations from General Fund to Greenhouse Gas Reduction Fund (GGRF). - Includes 35 reappropriations and 27 reversions to align existing appropriations with current capital outlay project schedules for various projects under CAL FIRE; this proposal includes \$120.333 million of reversions (\$84.678 million General Fund and \$35.655 million bond funds).
+This includes a reduction of \$32 million for the acquisition of property for a new CAL FIRE training center. - Includes a supplemental appropriation of \$8,830,000 Public Building Construction Fund for the construction phase of the Baker Forest Fire Station: Replace Facility project, located in Tehama County. - Includes a supplemental appropriation of \$3,564,000 General Fund for the preliminary plans phase of the Hollister Air Attack Base/Bear Valley Helitack Base: Relocate Facilities project, located in San Benito County. - Includes a supplemental appropriation of \$2,233,000 General Fund for the working drawings phase of the Shasta Trinity Unit Headquarters / Northern Operations: Relocate Facility project, located in Shasta County. - Includes supplemental appropriation of \$307,000 General Fund for the construction phase of the Statewide: Construct Communication Facilities, Phase III project, located in various counties. - Provides \$4,371,000 General Fund for the preliminary plans phase of the Alma Helitack Base: Relocate Facility project, located in Santa Clara County. - Provides \$3,089,000 General Fund for the working drawings phase of the Boggs Mountain Helitack Base: Relocate Facility project, located in Lake County. - Provides \$95,331,000 public buildings construction fund for the construction phase of the Butte Fire Center: Replace Facility project, located in Butte County. - Amends the amount included within existing provisional budget bill language, which waives specified state contracting requirements to enable CAL FIRE to contract for Exclusive Use aircrafts from \$27.5 million to \$65 million.

-- Includes supplemental appropriation of \$307,000 General Fund for the construction phase of the Statewide: Construct Communication Facilities, Phase III project, located in various counties. - Provides \$4,371,000 General Fund for the preliminary plans phase of the Alma Helitack Base: Relocate Facility project, located in Santa Clara County. - Provides \$3,089,000 General Fund for the working drawings phase of the Boggs Mountain Helitack Base: Relocate Facility project, located in Lake County. - Provides \$95,331,000 public buildings construction fund for the construction phase of the Butte Fire Center: Replace Facility project, located in Butte County. - Amends the amount included within existing provisional budget bill language, which waives specified state contracting requirements to enable CAL FIRE to contract for Exclusive Use aircrafts from \$27.5 million to \$65 million. - Provides \$9,551,000 General Fund for the construction phase of the Higgins Corner Fire Station: Replace Facility project, located in Colusa County. - Provides a supplemental appropriation of \$485,000 General Fund for the preliminary plans phase of Kneeland Helitack Base: Replace Facility project, located in Humboldt County. - Provides \$10,793,000 General Fund for the construction phase of the Macdoel Fire Station: Relocate Facility project, located in Siskiyou County. - Provides a supplemental appropriation in the amount of \$17,421,000 Public Buildings Construction Fund for the construction phase of the Prado Helitack Base: Replace Facility project located in San Bernardino County. - Adopts trailer bill for Forester Registration Program Fees.
+- Provides \$9,551,000 General Fund for the construction phase of the Higgins Corner Fire Station: Replace Facility project, located in Colusa County. - Provides a supplemental appropriation of \$485,000 General Fund for the preliminary plans phase of Kneeland Helitack Base: Replace Facility project, located in Humboldt County. - Provides \$10,793,000 General Fund for the construction phase of the Macdoel Fire Station: Relocate Facility project, located in Siskiyou County. - Provides a supplemental appropriation in the amount of \$17,421,000 Public Buildings Construction Fund for the construction phase of the Prado Helitack Base: Replace Facility project located in San Bernardino County. - Adopts trailer bill for Forester Registration Program Fees.